International Paper

 136. Commitment to legal and customary land rights applies to all suppliers?

-The company commits its supply chain to respect legal and customary land rights, however, this does not clearly cover all suppliers.
+The company commits its supply chain to respect legal and customary land rights, however, it does not clearly cover all suppliers.

 -